niallpcarroll/walking-galway-history/README.md

 ***

 ## Features
-This site contains three pages:
+This website contains three pages:
 - Home page
 - Gallery page
 - Contact page

 ### General Features on each page
 **The header**, which displays the name of the website, sticks to the top of the viewport.
 On smaller screens there is a dropdown menu from a "burger" icon, which the user can employ to navigate to other pages on the website.
 On larger screens the dropdown menu opens out across the header, providing clear navigation buttons.
 Here is an image of the header with the opened menu as it appears on a mobile device: